vivaria/edisonrul.ing/README.md

 *   The (2) Continuous-like Effect does not activate.
     *   Cards / Effects that remove from play cards in the Graveyard for cost / effect cannot activate.
 *   The (3) Continuous-llike Effect does not activate.
-    *   This effect only applies to "Gravekeeper's" monsters that are face-up on the field.
+    *   This effect only applies to "Gravekeeper"'s monsters that are face-up on the field.
     *   If "Magical Hats" Special Summons "Gravekeeper's Servant", it gains 500 ATK & DEF.
 *   Cards in the Graveyard can have their Type / Attribute changed by card effects that do not target.
 *   ## (\*) Konami policy regarding card legality and cards with [erratas](https://yugipedia.com/wiki/Errata) (section IX. subsection G. of the [policy document](https://img.yugioh-card.com/en/gameplay/penalty_guide/YGOTCG_Policy_v_2_1.pdf)) state that "you are required to play all copies of your cards according to the most recent text".
 Therefore, the language used and the consequences of this erratum are essential to authentic Edison Format play.